this page last updated

 These horses were kept alive for five years solely by public subscription from sympathisers around the world.

 Geldy's extensive knowledge and experience, and the respect in which he is held by breeders across the world, make him a national asset in a country which holds the Akhal-Teke horse in deep reverence.
-However, Geldy's life in his homeland has narrowed to one of mere existence.
-His hope now is to take his family out of the country and try to re-build his life elsewhere.
+However, Geldy's life in his homeland has narrowed to one of mere existence under 24-hour surveillance and punctuated by repeated arrests and threats to him and his family.

 26th October 2006